kyledufrane/phase_2_project_vac_pandas/README.md

 ## Business Understanding

 Our stakeholder is a family that is moving to the Seattle area.
-They're looking for a solution that will enable them to search for properties based for their needs.
+They're looking for a solution that will enable them to search for properties.

 ### Data Understanding

 This project uses the King County House Sales dataset, which can be found in  `KC_with_hoods.csv` in the data folder in this repo.
 The description of the column names can be found in `column_names.md` in the same folder.
-Through our Linear Regression model we can show what elements have an effect on the sale price of a house and accurately predict what the price will be.
-We found that the top three main factors on sale price are:
+Through our Linear Regression model we can show what elements have an effect on the sale price of a house and accurately predict what the price will be on similair properties.
+We found that the top two main factors on sale price are:

 * Zip_city
 * yr_renovated